Ian Fraser journalist, author, broadcaster

 British Linen Advisers, born in February 2000, could not have come on to the scene at a more auspicious time.

-A series of takeovers of investment banks, including those of Donaldson Lufkin & Jenrette by CSFB and Flemings by Chase Manhattan, has left only a handful of advisory firms – including Noble Grossart, Lazard, Gleacher, Hawkpoint and Greenhill & Co – that are not part of a larger bank.
+A series of takeovers of investment banks, including those of Donaldson Lufkin & Jenrette by CSFB and Flemings by Chase Manhattan, has left only a handful of advisory firms — including Noble Grossart, Lazard, Gleacher, Hawkpoint and Greenhill & Co – which are not part of a larger bank.

 “People often have a problem with taking advice from the same organisation they bank with,” said Mary Campbell, one of the group’s founding directors.
 “There is a fear of having all your apples in the same barrel.”

 The corporate finance house, subject of a classic management buyout from Bank of Scotland in February 2000 and which already employs 25 people between offices in Edinburgh and London, handled 18 transactions with a total value of £1.2 billion in its first year of operation.
+It expects to handle transactions worth about £2bn in its current financial year.

 Clients to date include biotech firm PPL Therapeutics, papermaker Inveresk, furniture retailer Harveys, financial services group First Active, National Express, the University of Edinburgh, civil engineers Cleveland and the Dunfermline Building Society.